Learning RecSys through Papers Vol II- The How, What, and Why of In-Batch Negatives

 There is one question of how to calculate \(Q(x)\) when \(x\) is the positive label of the example.
 The original LogQ paper does not mention this caveat when the approach is introduced.
 Philosophically, as \(x\) is the positive label, one may assume \(Q(x)=1\).
 However, in the TensorFlow Recommenders SamplingProbabilityCorrection class, \(\text{log}Q(x)\) is subtracted from the logit without any special considerations for the positive label.

 Practically, subtracting a large negative number from the logit which could impact training when the label is the \(1\) for the softmax.
-Additionally, later in the LogQ paper, in equation (5) the author appear to grant special treatment to the positive label when the sum does not include the case of \(i = j\):
+Additionally, in the LogQ paper, in equation (3) the author appear to grant special treatment to the positive label when the sum does not include the case of \(i = j\):

 This formula coincides with setting \(Q(x)=1\) which would imply its log is \(0\).
 Other implementations, such as the blog mentioned above, also sets the positive label’s log equal to \(0\).
 We will also follow this approach in our implementation.